-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and only two presentations to an ED, while shingles presentations to sentinel GPs and EDs increased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased.
+The number of chickenpox presentations to EDs decreased in the past week and shingles presentations increased above the baseline level. - Measles: No measles cases were notified in the past week. - Mumps: One mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.